MaksimDzhangirov/backendBankExample/docs/part27-eng.md

 to stage everything, `git status` again to see what's gonna be committed.
-Then run `git commit` with a message saying "deploy workflow: build and push docker image to ECR".
-Finally, run `git push origin master` to push it to Github.
+Then run `git commit` with a message saying "deploy workflow: build and push Docker image to ECR".
+Finally, run `git push origin master` to push it to GitHub.
 Oops, the push is rejected.
 That's because the `master` branch is protected, so we cannot push changes to it directly, and a pull request must be created if we want to merge to `master`.
 You can add protection rules in the `Settings` tab, `Branches` section.